NOAA-RDHPCS/noaa-rdhpcs.github.io/source/systems/cloud_user_guide.rst

   $ sudo scontrol update nodename=userid-gcp-00141-2-[0001-0002] state=power_down

-.. rubric:: How to sudo in as root or a role account on a cluster?
+How to sudo in as root or a role account on a cluster?**
-  :name: how-to-sudo-in-as-root-or-a-role-account-on-a-cluster

 The owner of a cluster can sudo in as root and grant sudo privilege to the project members by adding their user id in